- The Land and Wildlife of Silver Wattle Point

 This committee advises on the management of the land and development of the Silver Wattle property

-Raina Emerson (Convenor) Tracy Bourne (Centre Co-Director (ex-officio)) Bill Cady, Richard Field, David Liversidge.
+Raina Emerson (Convenor) Susan Clarke (Centre Co-Director (ex-officio)) Bill Cady, Richard Field, and David Liversidge.

 Cook: Ruth Gaha-Morris